Dumonvil/VotePam/README.md

 ### 2. Screen Archetypes

 * Login
-   * User can login with id
+   * User can login with id and firstname
 * Profile Screen
    * Users can view all information about it when logged in
 * Candidate Selection Screen